Tanba black matcha tea bowl by Shinsui Ichino

 History of pottery making

-- 1980: Started making pottery in Tachikui, Tamba.
-Selected for the Prefectural Exhibition.
+- 1980: Started making pottery in Tamba Tachikui, selected for the Prefectural Exhibition

 - 1983: Received the Cultural Association Award at the Prefectural Crafts and Arts Exhibition